 Veterinary Services Policy and Schedules

 The Agricultural Services department offers an Alberta Agriculture PTO water pump with one mile of pipe on a trailer for use within the Municipal District of Greenview No. 16.
 With this co-operative program the M.D. is able to offer the service at a reduced rate to farmers.
 We urge ratepayers who need the equipment to book as soon as possible.
 Water pumping equipment must be booked well in advance especially in a dry year as the equipment can be very busy.
 If more than 1 mile of pipe or more than one pump is required, bookings will be referred to Alberta Agriculture.
 A rental agreement must be signed in order to rent the water pump and pipe trailer.
-For pricing please view the Schedule of Fees or the Rental Listing.
+For pricing please view the Schedule of Fees or the Rental Catalog.

 To book the equipment please call 780-524-7621 contact us.
 For information on the Alberta Agriculture and Forestry Water Hauling Program please click here.